Sunday, January 15, 2012

 At the end of his years, after bringing so many to Christ, this single group still resisted, completely.
 They kept about their traditions and refused to convert.

-After all those years of Martin's good works bringing souls to Christ, Martin became frustrated and bitter toward the this one group.
+After all those years of Martin's good works bringing souls to Christ, Martin became frustrated and bitter toward this particular group.

 In his bitter anger, Martin Luthor wrote a book, "The ___ and their Lies".
 This book was later picked up and expanded upon in a bigger longer winded confusing book, by the most hated man of the last century, and lead to the Holocaust and the deaths of millions in many countries.